liuliu/ccv/doc/nnc.rst

 A set of **common neural network primitives** for modeling as well as parameter updates is provided.
 The API looks very much like **Sonnet** or **Keras**. **Common neural network primitives** implemented these interfaces at a common language layer (C language).
 Thus, variety of host languages to implement a simple shim layer on top to enable these high-level APIs.

+Quite some efforts were put in place to make **common neural network primitives** work with **dynamic graph**.
+This enables easiest model building and training.
+With **dynamic graph**, you can manipulate inputs, gradients and losses with ease.
+With **common neural network primitives**, many states such as trainables and running averages are kept inside the primitives, there are much less variables to keep track with.

 Supplementary Materials
 -----------------------